martinatenani/martinatenani/README.md

 ------------------------------------------------------------------------------
 ### *My motto: "Jack of all trades master of none but better than master of one." - I pride myself in being flexible and interested in learning something new everyday.*

-* ❓ I work as a front-end developer and in my spare time I do game programming in Unity and 3D modelling in Blender. <br>
+* ❓ I work as a full-stack developer and data analyst and in my spare time I do game programming in Unity and 3D modelling in Blender. <br>
 * 🌍 Currently based in Ferrara, Italy.
 * 👷‍♀️ Currently working for <a href="https://www.clal.it/" target="_blank" rel="noreferrer">CLAL.</a> <br>
-* 🔎 I have an interest for anything related to computer graphics and videogames. <br>
+* 🔎 I have an interest for anything related to computer graphics and videogames but I also like learning about cysec. <br>
 * 🌱 I’m currently learning: JavaScript, JQuery and Unreal Engine.

 ### 🤹‍♀️Skills: